Computational identification of irreducible state-spaces for stochastic reaction networks: Introduction

 Under mild conditions on the propensity functions (see Chapter 6 in \cite{EK}), one can ensure that the CTMC with the above transition structure is well-defined for any initial state $x_0 \in \N^d_0$.
 Define the probability that the reaction dynamics is at state $y\in \N^d_0$ at time $t$ by

 Then the dynamics of $p_{x_0}(t,\cdot)$ is given by the Chemical Master Equation (CME) \cite{GillespieCME} which has the following form:

 for each $y \in \N^d_0$ which can be accessed by the CTMC.
+It can be shown that CME has a unique solution provided that the CTMC is non-explosive (see \cite{DASurvey}).
 For most examples in Systems Biology, the number of accessible states is either infinite or very large, and hence solving the CME to obtain the probabilities $p_{x_0}(t,y)$ is nearly impossible.
 One generally estimates these values by simulating the CTMC $(X(t))_{t\geq0}$ using Monte Carlo methods such as Gillespie's \emph{Stochastic Simulation Algorithm} (SSA) \cite{GP}.
 Another popular approach for obtaining approximate solutions is the \emph{Finite State Projection} (FSP) method which efficiently truncates the state-space to a small finite set and then solves the CME over this finite set \cite{FSP}.
 Both SSA and FSP based approaches work well for smaller networks and over finite time-intervals, and hence they do not help in satisfactorily assessing the long-term behavior and stability properties of the stochastic model.
 For Markov chains over a finite state-space, one way to assess this long-term behavior is by computing the disjoint \emph{closed communication classes} in the state-space (see Section \ref{subsec:reachability}), using matrix or graphical methods \cite{Kemeny}.
 However there do not exist methods for systematically finding all the closed communication classes for stochastic reaction network models with infinite state-spaces.
 The main goal of this paper is to develop such a method that can \emph{provably} find all such classes under biologically reasonable assumptions on the network.
-This has important implications regarding the long-term behavior of the stochastic model because these closed communication classes support the distinct stationary distributions, which are like attracting fixed-points for the CME \eqref{defn_cme} in the space of probability distributions.
+This has important implications regarding the long-term behavior of the stochastic model because these closed communication classes support the stationary distributions (see Section \ref{subsec:appl}), which are like attracting fixed-points for the CME \eqref{defn_cme} in the space of probability distributions.
 Moreover each closed communication class serves as an \emph{irreducible state-space} for the underlying CTMC (see Section \ref{subsec:reachability}).
-For this reason, we will generally refer to a closed communication class as an irreducible state-space in this paper.
+For this reason, we refer to a closed communication class as an irreducible state-space in this paper.